soccer mug ad banner

 </p>

 Did you pick "guess"?
-Then you passed the grade, give yourself a pat on the back.
+Then give yourself a pat on the back.
+Another inline tag is the em tag, it makes italicized text:

 <em>Your text here</em>

-The strong and em tags belong to a group of tags known as “inline” tags, these kind of tags don’t force text to start on a separate line the way block tags do.
-They can be used together to make text both bold and italicized:
+The strong and em tags can be used together to make text both bold and italicized:

 <strong> <em>Your text here</em></strong>

-When using multipe tags it doesn't matter which tag comes first, but the closing tags' placement is dertermined by the placement of the corresponding opening tag.
-For instance if the opening em tag is first, the closing em tag should be last:
+When using multipe tags it doesn't matter which tag comes first, but the closing tags must follow the order of the opening tags:

 this is correct - <em><strong>text here</strong></em>